Under 3 - Parent and Child.

 This program is for families who have completed the Crawlers or Beginners Montessori program.
 The room is set up to allow your child to work independently.
 The classroom includes areas of learning, including, fine motor activities, language, self-expression and practical life.
 The aim of the group is to provide parents and carers an insight into the way to set up a space at home and to understand what activities a child of this age is capable of.
 The space allows the child to exercise his or her independence while the parent or carer takes the role as observer and facilitator.

-These private consultations aim to give any mother having a baby, whether it’s their first or third, guidance or advice on physical and emotional care.
-The benefits of doing this consultation is to prepare you and your family for years to come.
-Looking after yourself now and the first 40 days after birth, creating a safe space, support and assistance for the mother.
+These private consultations aim to give guidance or advice on physical and emotional care for any mother having a baby, be it their first or third.
+It will help prepare you and your family for years to come by teaching you how to look after yourself during pregnancy and the first 40 days after birth, creating a safe space, giving support and assistance for the mother.

 Early Parenting Consultations